 When multiple gases are to be vented, ensure compatibility before plumbing vents together.
 Contact your Versum Materials, Inc. Representative for this information.
 A nitrogen trickle purge is constantly bled into the vent line to maintain an inert atmosphere when hazardous gases are being used.
-For this reason, the Venturi Supply Valve (V7/MV7 or V13/MV13) is furnished with a trickle purge orifice.
+For this reason, a trickle purge valve, V7, is furnished with a 0.009"(0.25 mm) orifice.
 The flow rate of this trickle purge is approximately 2-5 LPM (4-10 CFH).
 Figure 3.4 depicts a typical trickle purge assembly.